Countdown to Christmas: a handy checklist

 - Buy any fresh produce you’ll need for both Christmas Day and Boxing Day.
 Don’t forget some carrots for Rudolph and a mince pie for Santa, of course!

 - Go and see some Christmas lights.
-There’s nothing as magical as enjoying the sight of Christmas lights, whether they’re elegant and sparkly, or bold and garish.
+There’s nothing as magical as enjoying the sight of Christmas lights whether it's a walk around your local neighbourhood or heading to a professional display.

 Here’s an at-a-glance checklist we’ve made to help you stay on track.
 Pin it, print it, memorise it - whatever helps your Christmas run smoothly this year.